 3. Organise Local Searches

 A buyer can’t tell everything about a property just from the viewings.
-There could be hidden defects, problems with planning permissions, things affecting its overall value.
+There could be hidden defects, problems with planning permissions, or things affecting its overall value.
 As part of their role, your conveyancer will arrange a number of essential local searches to provide further information about the land and building.
 Some of these searches will be demanded by your mortgage provider whilst others will be a legal requirement.